SwethaSrikari/Text-generation/README.md

 **The embeddings of the pre-trained GloVe model are able to correctly understand how words are related to each other by how close they are to each other.
 For example, the word `trump` is closer to `Ivanka`, `Melania` and `Donald`.**

 # Requirements
-To run the `train.py` script and train the models, the libraries listed in the `requiremnets.txt` have to be installed.
+To run the `train.py` script and train the models, the libraries listed in the `requirements.txt` have to be installed.

 # Training
 To run the model, run the `train.py` script with appropriate arguments.